Happy 40th, Fantasporto!

-It’s March 2020 and news all over the world report the increasing numbers of those infected with Covid-19 – a virus that causes lung infection.
+It’s March 2020, and news worldwide report the increasing numbers of those infected with Covid-19 – a virus that causes lung infection.
 Patient zero is unknown.
-The first cases began in Wuhan (China) and the disease rapidly spread all over the world at a time when the Chinese were celebrating the New Year.
+The first cases began in Wuhan (China).
+The disease rapidly spread worldwide when the Chinese were celebrating the New Year.
 Worldwide panic ensued.
-Every day there are reports of shortage of masks and toilet paper.
+Every day there are reports of a shortage of masks and toilet paper.
 Driven by hysteria and disinformation, people are stocking up food, events are being canceled, and schools are shutting down.

 That could be the synopsis of one of the films now showing at the 40th edition of Fantasporto.

-In times like these, I’m one hundred per cent sure: culture matters now more than ever.
+In times like these, I’m 100% sure: culture matters now more than ever.
 It’s what separates humans from distracted-by-fireworks flesh-eating zombies.
 And lord knows we don’t want the distracted-by-fireworks flesh-eating zombies voting alone again.

 Fantasporto 2020 - Fantasy Films Competition

-Fantasporto – Porto International Film Festival has been my go-to source of independent horror and fantasy films, from the moment a certain film by a pre-LOTR Peter Jackson fell on my lap.
+Fantasporto – Porto International Film Festival has been my go-to source of independent horror and fantasy films, from the moment a particular film by a pre-LOTR Peter Jackson fell on my lap.

 Every year, the selection of films keeps getting better.
-Is it lazy of me if I compare the film festival to a fine, aged, vintage Port wine?
+Is it lazy if I compare the film festival to a fine, aged, vintage Port wine?

 Bullets of Justice (Kazakhstan/Bulgaria)